 Also, I really hate to use a kitchen towel to make swiss roll cakes, so read on to find out how to simplify the rolling process, leave out the towel, and make for really easy clean up!

-How to make a pumpkin roll:
+How to make the cake:

 - First step is to bake the cake.
 The batter for this pumpkin spice roll is very wet.
 You'll need to spread it across the base of your jelly roll pan and it will be a very thin layer.